ryan-castle-legacy/atomizecrm/README.md

 When my results were “**cancer free!**” (though my cancer started again in a few weeks likely) - I decided to close this project and start a standard business.

-One of my great friends was my business partner, and just before my November MRI result, we were starting a great website business!
+One of my great friends was my business partner, and just before my November MRI result, we were starting a great website business!!

 I kept my brain working during the new chemo types, though this stuff made my brain mush 😅